leon-matthews/rocket-test/README.md

 - [*] Experiment with UDP client/server
 - [*] Experiment with UDP broadcasting
+- [*] Send discovery messages to DUT simulator with UDP multicasting
-- [ ] Experiment with UDP multicasting with DUT simulator
+- [ ] Receive discovery messages from DUT simulator
 - [ ] Collect list of devices on network via multicasting discovery messages
 - [ ] Send and recieve simple command to DUT via standard UDP networking
 - [ ] Brainstorm approaches for collecting and demultiplexing device test data